Sunday 28th December 2014

 3. Living Spirit filled lives is normal Christianity

-And my final thought is about what is normal Christianity?
-We are told in the Bible that Jesus could not do many miracles in Nazareth because of their lack of unbelief, whereas in Capernaum along the road they embraced him with humble joy.
+in the Bible that Jesus could not do many miracles in Nazareth because of their

+Watchman Nee asked the question, “What is the normal Christian life?
 Well I for one will not accept that is a bland sterile life where I do my duty but never expect that I should feel any joy or sense of God touching my heart and mind.
 Neither will I accept that it should be an emotional roller coaster where I am either intensely of fire for God or I am in the depths of despair.
 I for one will not accept that it is a defeated life where I will never overcome a besetting sin or conquer a recurring fear.
 Surely we must have a faith that means we are not bound by our past, paralyzed in the present or petrified by the future.

 I believe that there is a life in Christ that means we walking daily, through our normal life empowered to live in freedom, power and peace.